jodha/SimpleRenderEngine/README.md

 ## Documentation

-API documentation is defined in header files.
+API documentation is defined in header files, usage is shown in the example files.

 ## Other resources